hanatonikkou/xous-book/src/ch09-01-basis.md

 ![schematic of free space handling in the PDDB](images/pddb-freespace.png)

 An adversary can thus query the FSCB and know that, for example, a device may currently have about 7% of the total capacity marked as free space.
 However, they cannot say for sure that this means that the device is 93% full -- it could be that the device is brand new and has nothing allocated, but the free space has just hit the limit of the FSCB capacity.
-Or it could be any number of intermediate states in between: it would be hard to prove beyond a reasonable doubt the exact state of disk usage.
+Or it could be any number of states in between: it would be hard to prove beyond a reasonable doubt the exact state of disk usage.

 In the case that the FSCB is exhausted, the user is greeted with a prompt that warns them that the FSCB has been exhausted, and in order to proceed without data loss, every secret Basis must be enumerated (that is, its name and password must be presented to unlock it; the distinction between enumeration and unlocking is that enumeration simply counts the pages used, without attempting to mount any filesystem structures).
 A user can bail out of enumeration, causing the operation that triggered the FSCB refill to fail with an out-of-memory error.
 Likewise, failure to present a secret Basis at this point could result in its data being pulled into the FSCB, and ultimately being deleted.